opennetworkinglab/aether-docs/developer/aiabhw5g.rst

 Preparation
 -----------

-Create SIM cards by following the instructions for your SIM card writer.
-Of course you are free to use any values for IMSI, etc. that you choose, but these are the values that will work with the rest of the configuration in this document:

-* IMSI: each one is unique, matching pattern ``315010*********`` (15 digits)
-* OPc: ``69d5c2eb2e2e624750541d3bbc692ba5``
-* Transport Key: ``000102030405060708090a0b0c0d0e0f``

-If you choose different values for your SIM cards, you will need to modify subsequent configuration steps appropriately.

-Insert the SIM cards in devices that you wish to be able to connect to the Aether network.

 Server setup
 ------------

 The server will run Aether-in-a-Box.
-The eNodeB will connect to the server over the local network.
+The gNodeB will connect to the server over the local network.
 Perform these steps to prepare the server for the AiaB install:

 * Connect the server to the local network